 Marquette University strives to integrate qualified students with disabilities as fully as possible into all aspects of university life.
-The Office of Disability Services, has been designated to coordinate this process in accordance with the university’s compliance responsibilities under the law.
-Accommodations determinations for all students with identified and documented disabilities will be made on a case-by-case basis.
-Examples of possible accommodations or services provided to students with disabilities include: alternative texts, interpreting, lecture notes, testing arrangements, self-advocacy guidance, etc.
+The Office of Disability Services has been designated to coordinate this process in accordance with the university’s compliance responsibilities under the law.
+Accommodation determinations for all students with identified and documented disabilities will be made on a case-by-case basis.
+Examples of possible accommodations or services provided to students with disabilities include: lecture notes, testing arrangements, texts in alternative formats, interpreting, self-advocacy guidance, etc.

 Alpha Sigma Nu

 Founded in 1915 at Marquette University, Alpha Sigma Nu honors students who distinguish themselves in scholarship, loyalty to the ideals of Jesuit education and service to campus and community.
 Membership requirements include junior/senior standing and a grade point average placing in the top 15 percent of the class.
 Graduate students who have completed one-half of their credit requirements are eligible and subject to the same criteria.
 Of the pool of eligible students, only four percent from each class will be invited to membership.
-Alpha Sigma Nu has 28 student Chapters in the United States, two in Canada, and one in South Korea.
-There are over 73,000 student and alumni members.
+Alpha Sigma Nu has 28 student Chapters in the United States, two in Canada, one in South Korea and one in Spain.
+There are over 80,000 student and alumni members.

 Alpha Sigma Nu funds scholarships at all of its member institutions and sponsors the Alpha Sigma Nu Book Awards, honoring outstanding scholarly writing by faculty and administrators at Jesuit colleges and universities.

 The Alpha Sigma Nu headquarters remains at Marquette University.
 For information, contact the office at (414) 288-7542 or visit Alpha Sigma Nu.